iFit: a simple library to analyze data

 Ok, let's start !

-To download and install the package, refer to the
+To download and install the package,

 We then recommend that you start with the miFit